pumexx/pumex/README.md

 - W, S, A, D - move camera : forward, backward, left, right

-Camera rotation may be done by moving a mouse.
+Camera rotation may be done by moving a mouse while holding a left mouse button.

 **Remark** : Pumex is a "work in progress" which means that some elements are not implemented yet ( like push constants for example ) and some may not work properly on every combination of hardware / operating system.
 At the moment I also have only one monitor on my PC, so I am unable to test Pumex on multiple screens (multiple windows on one screen work like a charm , though ).
 Moreover I haven't tested Pumex on any AMD graphics card for the same reason.
+Pumex API is subject to change.